Ama2352/MovieBooking/backend/docs/API-Bookings.md

 1. **Seat Lock Duration**: Seats are locked for 10 minutes (600 seconds).
 After expiration, they become available again.
 2. **Promotion Codes**: Applied during booking confirmation.
 Must be active and valid.
 3. **QR Code**: Frontend should generate QR code after successful payment and update the booking.
-4. **Guest Users**: Can create bookings but must track their userId for retrieval.
+4. **Guest Users**:
+   - Can create bookings but must track their userId for retrieval
+   - **Cannot use promotion codes** - must register for an account to apply promotions
+   - **Do not receive membership tier discounts** - only registered users with assigned tiers get discounts
+   - Can still purchase snacks and tickets at regular prices
 5. **Back Button**: Always call `/bookings/lock/back` when user navigates away to release seats immediately.